g8hh/progress-knight3/README.md

 An incremental game developed by ihtasham42 and extended by Cameron Gott.
 Link to the game: https://ihtasham42.github.io/progress-knight/

 # dev-diary
+6/7/2021

+Added Cheap Fishing Rod to the shop.
+Will likely need further balance testing.

 6/4/2021
 Entry one: